chongchonghe/astrocalculator/README.md

 <img src="https://user-images.githubusercontent.com/24463821/87982584-0295ae80-caa5-11ea-9319-2da2b9ef2ea9.gif" width="500">

-## How to run?
+## How to install and upgrade?

-Simply clone this repository and run the python program with `python acap`.
+To try it out, simply clone this repository and run the python script with `python acap`.

 Alternatively, to install ACAP as a software, clone this repository, cd